React Send Email Guide

 Unfortunately, no. Nodemailer is the backend-only library.

-How do I send an email with Sendgrid and Reactjs?
+How do I send an email with SendGrid and ReactJS?

 For either of these, you would need to use the backend.
 This process could expose your credentials which can raise big security concerns.
 You don't need any email provider when using HeroTofu.